AmeriCorps Emerging Leaders Program (ELP): Volunteer Coordinator

-Applications are now being accepted for the Emerging Leaders Program (ELP) Volunteer Coordinator & ELP Co-Facilitator.
+Applications are now being accepted for the Emerging Leaders Program (ELP): Volunteer Coordinator.
 This position will lead the organization’s efforts to enlist volunteers to serve as classroom aides for the Robotics Club, and as mentors, speech judges, and scholarship committee members for ELP I & II, as well as for community service activities.
 This position will also coordinate the planning and delivery of ELP’s marketing and outreach efforts.

 ELP I and II (College preparation) are designed to prepare Hispanic and other immigrant youth for college and develop leadership skills through group and individual mentoring sessions.
 ELP III is designed to assist middle school children in developing their mathematical, technical, and scientific skills through participation in a Robotics Club.

 Core Responsibilities: Under the supervision of Edu-Futuro’s Youth Programs Coordinator, lead the recruitment and orientation of volunteers, develop and deliver outreach efforts, and provide general support for ELP

 Lead ELP marketing and outreach.

 Engage established and new community partners in supporting ELP activities, including middle and high school administrators as well as college admissions’ staff.

 Manage Edu-Futuro’s volunteers’ database to make sure that all programs have the adequate student/volunteer ratio to secure the success of the ELP programs.